Helena Rubinstein: Move to the United States

 At the outbreak of World War I, she and Titus moved to New York City, where she opened a cosmetics salon in 1915, the forerunner of a chain throughout the country.
-Helena opened up the boundless American market, and she skillfully used it, despite serious competitors.
+Rubinstein opened up the boundless American market, and she skilfully used it, despite serious competitors.
 This was the beginning of her vicious rivalry with another notable woman of the cosmetics industry, Elizabeth Arden.
 Both Rubinstein and Arden, who died within 18 months of each other, were social climbers.
 They were both keenly aware of effective marketing and luxurious packaging, the attraction of beauticians in neat uniforms, the value of celebrity endorsements, the perceived value of overpricing and the promotion of the pseudoscience of skincare.
 The rivalry with Arden lasted all her life.
 Rubinstein said of her rival, "With her packaging and my product, we could have ruled the world."

 From 1917, Rubinstein took on the manufacturing and wholesale distribution of her products.
 The "Day of Beauty" in the various salons became a great success.
 The purported portrait of Rubinstein in her advertising was of a middle-age mannequin with a Gentile appearance.

 In 1928, she sold the American business to Lehman Brothers for $7.3 million, ($127 million in 2022).
 After the onset of the Great Depression, she bought back the nearly worthless stock for less than $1 million and eventually increased the value of the company to $100 million, establishing salons and outlets in almost a dozen US cities.
 This saga, and Rubinstein's early business career, has been the subject of a recent Harvard Business School case.
 Her subsequent spa at 715 Fifth Avenue included a restaurant, a gymnasium and rugs by painter Joan Miró.
-She commissioned artist Salvador Dalí to design a powder compact as well a portrait of herself.
+She commissioned Spanish artist Salvador Dalí to design a powder compact as well a portrait of herself in 1943, titled Princess Arthchild Gourielle-Helena Rubinstein.
+American artist Andy Warhol drew a stylized portrait of Rubinstein in Kyoto, Japan in 1956.
+Other artists who painted her portrait were Graham Sutherland in 1957 for the Helena Rubinstein Foundation, now in the National Portrait Gallery of Australia, Marie Laurencin in 1934 (now in the National Portrait Gallery (United States), Raoul Dufy (1930), Roberto Montenegro (1941).
+After Rubinstein's last visit to Australia, William Dobell painted a series of eight portraits in 1957.